ucgmsim/slurm_gm_workflow/estimation/Readme.md

 write_jsons.py script used for metadata collection

 ### Usage
-Estimation is done using the functions inside estimate_WC.py, which load the pre-trained neural network and then run the estimation.
+Estimation is done using the functions inside estimate_WC.py, which use fomulas based on emperical data.

-A model has to either exist in the  default model location ./estimation/models/(LF/HF or BB)/model_xxx.h5 along with pickled StandardScaler (sklearn) scaler_xxx.pickle, or a model directory has to be specified manually

 Estimation of wall clock is already included in the slurm script creation for simulation